mosn/layotto/.github/ISSUE_TEMPLATE/good-first-issue-component.md

 Develop a new component for **(FIXME) XXX** API.

 Choose an open source component or cloud service (such as zookeeper) you like to implement this API.

-For example:
+For example, you can choose any one in the list below:

 - [ ] Redis
 - [ ] zookeeper